treasure-data/digdag/digdag-docs/src/composing_workflow.rst

 digdag.yml
 ----------------------------------

 Workflow is defined in a YAML file named "digdag.yml".

-An example digdag.yml file is like this:
+An example is like this:

 .. code-block:: yaml